Woman listening to someone with man in background

 Shane Smith

-Solicitor
+Associate Solicitor

-One of the UK’s leading specialist law firms
+One of the UK’s leading specialist law firms.

-We are proud to have partnerships with national charities and be recognised in the latest legal directories.
+We're proud to have partnerships with national charities and be recognised in the latest legal directories.

-Legal 500
+Legal 500 in White

-What is a Public Inquiry?
+What is a public inquiry?

-Public Inquiry cases we have worked on:
+Public inquiry cases we have worked on

 • Manchester Arena Inquiry: Our team of Public Inquiry specialists represented the largest group of the grieving families in this high-profile inquiry on the Manchester Arena terror attack.